Oct. 27, 2014

-The court martial began Oct.
+The court-martial began Oct.
 20 at Patrick Air Force Base, Florida, where JM is now stationed.
-The jury deliberated for just over an hour Oct.
-22 before finding the staff sergeant not guilty on all counts, said JM’s civilian attorney, Michael Waddington.
+The jury deliberated for just over an hour on Oct.
+22 before finding the staff sergeant not guilty on all counts, said JM’s civilian attorney Michael Waddington.

 Both JM and his civilian attorney said the charges were false and arose during a contentious divorce and custody battle over the couple’s young daughter.

 Waddington said details of the accusations kept changing, including when the abuse was alleged to have occurred.
 In some instances, Waddington said, contact between JM and the alleged victim was impossible because JM had not yet met the child.
 In one case, JM was stationed overseas, the attorney said.

 “We presented housing and deployment records” at the trial, Waddington said.
 When the child testified, “he admitted he and his mother had been practicing a long time what he should say [on the stand]. … He said that if he didn’t come up with something, [he] was going to get in a lot of trouble.”

 Patrick Air Force base public affairs had not responded Monday to an Oct.
 24 request to speak to the prosecutor on the case.

 JM said in an interview with Air Force Times on Monday he felt relieved and vindicated when the verdict was read.

 “I was finally able to breathe,” he said.

 JM said he is grateful to his family, friends and defense attorneys and is looking forward to his next chapter in the Air Force.